MileHacker Logo

 Natural Attractions

-While Matamoros is an urban area, its proximity to natural features has opportunities for outdoor appreciation.
+While Matamoros is a city area, its proximity to natural features has opportunities for outdoor appreciation.

 Rivers & Beaches